MegaBitmap/UDPBD-for-XEBP/README.md

 When set to Global Settings, options shown below this one will apply to all games.
 When set to Per-Game Settings, options shown below this one will apply only to the current game.
   * **Enable Cheat Device** - When enabled, Cheat Device will be injected into the game load sequence.
-  To start the selected game from within Cheat Device, press START, select *Start Game*, and choose the option below *==Disc==*.
+  To start the selected game from within Cheat Device, press START, select *Start Game*, and choose the first option below *==Disc==*.
+  * **Enable VMC** - When enabled, the selected game will save data to a virtual memory card image instead of the memory card in Slot 1 of the PS2.
+  *  **Use Unique VMC** - If the selected game is in a memory card group, enabling this option will force it to use a dedicated VMC instead of the default group one.
+    More info on memory card groups can be found [here](https://github.com/sync-on-luma/xebplus-neutrino-loader-plugin/wiki/Memory-Card-Groups).
   * **Enable Boot Logo** - When enabled, the PlayStation 2 logo will be shown on screen when starting a game.
-This setting can affect compatibly, particularly for games that do not match your console's region.
+This setting can affect compatibility, particularly for games that do not match your console's region.
   * **Enable Debug Colors** - When enabled, a series of colors will flash on screen when starting a game.
 This can be used to help diagnose games that will not start.
   * **Accurate Reads** - When enabled, the data transfer rate for games will be limited to that of the PlayStation 2 DVD drive.
   This will increase load times if using a hard drive, but can fix compatibility issues with some titles.
+  This option is enabled by default for better compatibility.
   * **Synchronous Reads** - When enabled, asynchronous (background) loading will not be used.
 This can affect load times, and fixes compatibility issues with some titles.
   * **Unhook Syscalls** - When enabled, neutrino Syscalls will be removed from memory after starting a game.
 This fixes compatibility issues with some titles.
   * **Emulate DVD-DL**- When enabled, neutrino will emulate the data structure of a dual-layer DVD.
 This option is required for DVD9 images that have been modified to fit a DVD5.